gguex/tl_study/README.md

                  0, 0, 0, 0, 0, 0), 6, 6, byrow=T)
 ```

+The permitted trips in the network, using shortest-paths, are needed to run the algorithm.
+Information about them can be constructed with `build_sp_data()` function, which use the rules found in the article to construct permitted trips in the network, i.e. all $s,t$-trips but:

+* $s$ and $t$ that are on the same line but with t preceding (or equal to) s in the line order.
+* $s$ and $t$ that are on the same round trip, or tour, but on opposite lines.
+* $s$ and $t$ whose shortest-path starts with a transfer edge, ends with a transfer edge, or possesses two (or more) consecutive transfer edges.

-The (permitted) shortest-paths in the network are needed to run the algorithm.
-Information about them can be constructed with `build_sp_data()` function.
-This function need memberships of each line, memberships of each tour (back and forth trips), the adjacency matrix within lines (`adj_w`) and between lines `adj_b`)
+This function needs, in order to test these conditions, the memberships of stops in each line (`line_mbrshps`), the memberships of stops in each tour (back and forth trips - `tour_mbrshps`), the adjacency matrix within lines (`adj_w`) and between lines (`adj_b`)

 ```R
 # Prepare the shortest-paths data